 How do I qualify for Southwest Airlines Companion Passes?

 First, you have to open up a Southwest Airlines Rapid Rewards Account, which is fast and easy to do.
-If you fly Southwest at all, you should definitely have a Rapid Rewards account because they have one of the best loyalty programs out there, in my opinion.
+If you fly Southwest at all, you should definitely have a Rapid Rewards account because they have a great loyalty program and miles earned never expire.
 You can qualify for the Southwest Airlines Companion Pass by accruing a certain number of points or a certain number of flights in a calendar year period.

-Yes, 100 one-way flights is a lot and obviously, to qualify for the Southwest Airlines Companion Pass with flights is probably only feasibly for you ultra frequent flyers out there.
-We qualified using points.
-Keep reading for specifics.
+Currently, Southwest requires a passenger to accrue 125,000 Rapid Rewards points or take 100 flights to receive the Companion Pass.
+Yes, 100 flights is a lot of flights and obviously, to qualify for the Southwest Airlines Companion Pass with flights is probably only attainable for ultra frequent flyers.
+We qualified using points, which is was attainable for us.

 Read more: Want to better understand Southwest Airlines change policy?